darkjenso/TSL-Strings-Tracker/readme.md

 Click the "Spend" button next to a character to spend a string.
 This automatically gives you +1 to your next PbtA roll and decreases your string count.

 **Character Detection:**
-The tracker finds all character tokens in the current scene and assigns each one a consistent color.
+The tracker finds all character actors in your world (not just scene tokens) and assigns each one a consistent color.
+This works great for narrative-focused TSL games where you might not have all characters as tokens on every scene.

 ## Settings